Armour/Nightmares-VR/README.md

-# Sleep-Shooter
+# Nightmares-VR
-A survival shooter game based on C# in Unity 3D, I also want to integrate VR (with Google Cardboard) into this game :D
+A survival shooter game in C# based on Unity 3D, I also integrated VR into this game :D (now it works well with Google Cardboard and some other VR headsets)